-For the past couple of months a small group of interested Scrum Masters, Practitioners, Trainers and Product Owners have been meeting weekly to try and hammer what a Scrum Coach is.
+For the past couple of months a small group of interested Scrum Masters, Practitioners, Trainers and Product Owners have been meeting weekly to try and hammer out what a Scrum Coach is.
 From today’s announcement:

 The Certified Scrum Coach Program, or CSC for short, is an experience and skills-based program designed to distinguish individuals who have aided organizations in successfully applying Scrum to improve their effectiveness.